-For Michelle Stephens, who was born and raised in the Connecticut River Valley, Brattleboro Memorial Hospital (BMH) has been a central character in many of her life’s transitions, both as a child, and now as a parent of two daughters.
+For Michelle Stephens, who comes from the Connecticut River Valley, Brattleboro Memorial Hospital (BMH) has served as a key safety net in many of her life’s transitions, both as a child, and now as a parent of two daughters.

-Michelle’s husband, Zach, was also born at BMH – delivered by Cheri Ann Brodhurst who has since delivered both of Michelle and Zach’s daughters.
+Michelle’s husband, Zach, was also born at BMH.
+He was delivered by Cheri Ann Brodhurst who has since delivered both of Michelle and Zach’s daughters.
 His job as Programming Director for Insight Photography involves directing Exposures, a youth cross cultural arts program, whose summer program was sited at Marlboro College this year, and where Michelle and Zach were able to trade off childcare in between teaching their respective writing and photography workshops.

 “I was at the top end of the campus with a van load of kids one day,” says Michelle, as a prelude to the story of how they recently ended up at BMH’s Emergency Department with their one-year old daughter Aria in the throes of a full-blown anaphylactic reaction to having tasted a cashew.
 “And my cell phone suddenly alerted me to three missed calls and a text message from my husband saying “Aria is having an allergic reaction, I need you.”

-Upon arriving at the BMH Emergency Department (ED), Michelle and her daughter were taken immediately into a treatment room.
+Upon arriving at the BMH Emergency Department (ED), Michelle and Aria were taken immediately into a treatment room.
 “The doctor and nurses were waiting for us in the room, which made me really impressed, but also really scared,” Michelle remembers.
-Though Aria was being attended to with a sense of speed and urgency, it did not feel to Michelle like the team was stressed or overwhelmed.
+Though Aria was being attended to with a sense of speed and urgency, Michelle did not feel like the team was stressed or overwhelmed.
 She recalls feeling comforted by the doctor telling her that he also had a small child, “So I instantly knew that he knew what this was like, how scary this was for us.”

 Though much of the event is now a blur, a few details have lodged themselves firmly in Michelle’s memory.
 “I remember how all of the staff talked directly to Aria,” she recounts.
 “Of course she’s too young to understand what they were saying to her, but it really helped reduce her fearfulness.”
 The ED staff explained everything they were doing and why, the reasons they were choosing some medications over others, and provided a continuous reassuring presence to both mother and child.
 “Not only did I feel like my child was in the best hands possible, I felt very well taken care of too,” recalls Michelle.